Soldier31/spatial-analysis-of-Starbucks-stores/import/import.md

 Loading data
 ------------

-The [dataset](https://www.kaggle.com/starbucks/store-locations) is publically available on kaggle and was scraped from the Starbucks store locator webpage by Github user [chrismeller](https://github.com/chrismeller/).
+The [dataset](https://www.kaggle.com/starbucks/store-locations) is publicly available on kaggle and was scraped from the Starbucks store locator webpage by Github user [chrismeller](https://github.com/chrismeller/).

 ``` r
 sbux_stores <- read_csv("directory.csv")